aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 1. In the [Function code] pane, a list of files for the Lambda function is displayed.
 Create user.ini in the root directory and add/edit configuration information
 1. Choose the [**Deploy**] button at the top right of the [Function code] pane

 Configuration is now complete.
-Note that Lambda function es-loader will be replaced with a new one and user.ini will be deleted whenever SIEM on Amazon ES is updated.
+Note that Lambda function es-loader will be replaced with a new one and user.ini will be deleted whenever SIEM on OpenSearch Service is updated.
 In that case, repeat the process above.

 ## Adding an exclusion to log loading

-Logs stored in the S3 bucket are automatically loaded into Amazon ES, but you can exclude some of them by specifying conditions.
-This will help save Amazon ES resources.
+Logs stored in the S3 bucket are automatically loaded into OpenSearch Service, but you can exclude some of them by specifying conditions.
+This will help save OpenSearch Service resources.

 There are two conditions you can specify: